Elon Musk made good on his promise to 'blow your mind' with new launch

 Tesla is promising to get the Semi into production in 2019, with the new Roadster set to follow a year later.
 With the sleek 2+2, Musk seems determined to not only prove that battery-cars are here to stay but that they can top even the most exotic and expensive gas-powered automobiles.

 “The Roadster will be the fastest production car ever made.
-Period,” said the Tesla founder as he rattled off a series of jaw-dropping numbers.
+Period,” said the Tesla founder as he rattled off a series of jaw-dropping numbers — including its $200,000 sticker price.

 Even now, the Tesla Model S P100D with optional Ludicrous Mode can launch from 0 to 60 in 2.3 seconds, within hundredths of a second of the current king-of-the-hill, the Dodge Challenger SRT Demon.
 The Roadster with Maximum Plaid Mode — a nod to a line from the Mel Brooks movie, Spaceballs — cuts that to 1.9 seconds and secures the crown.
 It will hit 100 in 4.2 seconds and top out “above 250 mph,” according to Musk.